-They revived the wood cut, but they emphasized rough, broad lines of this medium instead of trying to hide them.
-With this particular example, Kirchner uses color and form to explore themes of the anxiety and tension he felt were the alienating experience of modern life in the city.
+They revived the woodcut, but they emphasized rough, broad lines in this medium instead of trying to hide them.
+With this particular example, Kirchner uses color and form to explore themes of anxiety and tension he felt were the alienating experience of modern life in the city.
 The technique is effective, as the overall sense from the painting isn’t particularly positive.
 Although the image is full of people, there’s no intimacy or interaction between figures.

 EXAMPLECompare the above painting with this painting of the city by Renoir:

 While it is not of the same city, the effect is like night and day.
 Renoir’s painting evokes joy and companionship while Kirchner’s evokes isolation.
-Both examples depict people existing in close proximity to each other, yet Kirchner’s painting is comparatively, but intentionally, more vapid.
+Both examples depict people existing in close proximity to each other, yet Kirchner’s painting is comparatively, but intentionally, vapider.

-Franz Marc and Vasily Kandinsky were co-founders of the group that came to be known as The Blue Rider.
+Franz Marc and Wassily Kandinsky were co-founders of the group that came to be known as The Blue Rider.
 Like Kandinsky, Marc was a spiritual person.
 His paintings of the early 20th century were predominantly of animals, which he felt were spiritually closer to nature.
-However, as the feeling of impending war loomed over many people in Europe, Marc included, his work began to take on a less optimistic feel, though not necessarily about the reality of war.
+However, as the feeling of impending war loomed over many people in Europe, Marc included, his work began to take on a less optimistic feel.

 EXAMPLEBelow is the painting by Fraz Marc titled “Fate of the Animals.”